-For a year at my internship, I worked with the addiction community.
-I developed a love for the addiction community long before deciding that I was going to spend a lot of my 2018 year with a recovery program.
-My husband has long struggled with an addiction issue, one that appeared to have demolished our marriage a few years ago, and it was this experience that propelled my work with the addiction community.
+For a year during my graduate degree internship, I worked with the addiction community at a non-profit recovery program.
+I unexpectedly developed a love for the addiction community long before I spent a lot of my 2018 year with a recovery program.
+My husband has long struggled with an addiction issue, one that appeared to have near demolished our marriage a few years ago, and it was this experience that propelled my work with the addiction community.
 I began to understand my own views on addiction and even evaluate my own flaws and sins especially in terms of God’s grace.
 One of the many issues that I have tackled with many individuals is the terrifying act of apologizing.
 Very similar to accepting a compliment, I believe that our society has an issue with simply saying “I am sorry” and truly meaning it.
 Furthermore, I believe that part of this has to do with little consideration of other’s feelings, but the other part has to do with feelings of guilt regarding one’s wrong doings and the uncertainty that a heartfelt apology will be accepted.

 “What if they don’t accept my apology?”

 My response, “then they don’t.”